 Nearest City to Ganpatipule: Mumbai (345 Kms)

-Best Time to Visit Ganpatipule: September to February
+Best Time to Visit Ganpatipule: October to March

-Peak Season: November to January
+Peak Season: December to January

 There are two legends associated with the name of Ganpatipule town.
 According to one legend, after being insulted by a local lady, Lord Ganapati moved to Pule from his original abode of Gule.
 Thus the region was named Ganpati-Pule.
 According to another belief, the town got its name from the white sand (or Pule in Marathi) from which the idol of Ganesha was formed.
 Ganpatipule can be visited along with Mahabaleshwar as part of Mahabaleshwar packages.

 Mumbai Airport is the nearest airport, which is about 343 km from Ganpatipule.
 Ratnagiri Railway Station is the nearest railhead about 30 km from Ganpatipule.
-Ratnagiri has train connectivity with Mumbai, Goa, Patna, Pune, Kochi, Trivandrum, Delhi, Mangalore, Tirunelveli, Bikaner, Amritsar, Dehradun, Chandigarh, Kochuveli, Porbandar, Ajmer, Coimbatore and Madgaon.
-Ganpatipule is well connected by bus with Ratnagiri, Mumbai, Pune and Kolhapur.
+Ratnagiri has train connectivity with Mumbai, Goa, Patna, Pune, Kochi, Trivandrum, Delhi, Mangalore, Tirunelveli, Bikaner, Amritsar, Dehradun, Chandigarh, Kochuveli, Porbandar, Ajmer, Coimbatore, and Madgaon.
+Ganpatipule is well connected by bus with Ratnagiri, Mumbai, Pune, and Kolhapur.

 The best time to visit Ganpatipule is from September to February while the peak season is from November to January.